 This charging valve is very operator sensitive and care should be used to follow the instructions as outlined to have the valve perform as designed.
 During each usage the operator must use only enough torque as is required to seal the valve.
 Failure to follow this procedure will cause the valve seat to wear out prematurely and consequently the valve will not function to the extent of its expected number of usage cycles.
-If the valve is not damaged and is torqued past 125 inch pounds and, still does not seal, then it has outlived its operational life and must be replaced.

-Failure to follow the safety measures in connection and operation of the valve can cause serious injury or death.
+Failure to follow safety measures in connection and operation of the valve can cause serious injury to the operator or end user.